 What were Hezekiah’s motives for showing these strangers all of the treasures that Judah possessed?
 He was pleased and perhaps flattered by their visit and attention, so maybe he let his guard down a bit for this reason.
 Pride might also have been in the mix – with so many beautiful treasures in his possession, who could blame him for doing a little boasting?
 And perhaps Hezekiah took a little too much personal credit for the rich blessings that the Lord had provided Judah – aren’t we all guilty of this at times?

-Whatever the reason for doing it, it was a foolish action with real life consequences for the nation.
+Whatever his reasons for doing it, it was a foolish action, with real life consequences for the nation.
 But Hezekiah was greatly relieved when Isaiah told him it would not happen in his lifetime, and that he would not personally suffer for it.

-Like several other kings before him, Hezekiah’s noble actions seemed to diminish towards the end of his life, and he became more focused on self.
-Here was one more good king that did not finish as strong as when he had started.
+Like several other kings before him, Hezekiah’s good and noble actions seemed to diminish towards the end of his life as he became more focused on self rather than on the benefit of the nation.
+He was one more good king who did not finish as strong as when he had started.
 And his son, Manasseh, would make things much worse as he began to reign after Hezekiah’s death.

-Perhaps asking God to extend his life beyond God’s original plan was not the best thing for Hezekiah, after all.
+Perhaps asking God to extend his life beyond God’s original plan was not the best thing for Hezekiah, and the nation, after all.
+His true treasure was the gift of life, walking in the will and presence of the Lord.

 Reflection